 Forbes has estimated that by 2025, e-learning could be worth a staggering $325 billion.
-With many companies seizing the opportunity to cash in on this ever-growing industry, how can your business also benefit?
+With many companies seizing the opportunity to cash in on this ever-growing industry, how can your business start creating online courses and also benefit?

 A few decades ago, courses were only offered in traditional subjects, nowadays you can further your development in anything from knitting to quantum mechanics.
 These can be offered in various lengths and levels and there are courses for almost every requirement nowadays.